lublud/instart/README.md

 again before.

 # How it works
-One the script is executed, the list of available package (taken from a YAML file) is shown to users.
+One the script is executed, users can either update and upgrade packages or install new ones.
+If they choose to install new packages, the list of available package (taken from a YAML file) is shown.
 They then need to write the name -- as it is shown -- of the package they want to install.
 Once the package is installed on the system, and if there is any config file available, they are copied to a specified location (can be changed).

 # Requirements
 In order to execute the program `YAML::XS` module is needed.